-Informatics is one of three cross-cutting themes that support the four core Oxford AHSN programmes: Best Care, Clinical Innovation Adoption, Research & Development and Wealth Creation.
-(The other two cross-cutting themes are Patient Safety and Patient & Public Involvement, Engagement and Experience – PPIEE.)
+Informatics is one of three cross-cutting themes that support the four core Oxford AHSN programmes: Best Care, Clinical Innovation Adoption, Research & Development and Strategic and Industry Partnerships.
+(The other two cross-cutting themes are Patient Safety and Patient & Public Involvement, Engagement and Experience.)

 Informatics is all about data: there’s a lot of it out there and we need to get better at using it.
 If we analyse and interpret data intelligently clinicians will be better able to make informed decisions leading to improved patient care.